beckerts/hello-world/README.md

 Adding another line just to see the history graph move.
 After the commit there are three circles.
 Two solid and one dashed.

+This line is after the above commits and a pull request.
+I did not merge the pull request to the master branch yet.
+Appears you have to do that from github.
+Not in the desktop app.